danielpigott/cloudflare-cli/README.md

 By default cfcli will look for ".cfcli.yml" in your home directory (you can also pass in a config file with -c)

 ###Configuration Example
+If you have only one cloudflare account you can set it up as below:

 ```yaml
 defaults:
     token: <cloudflare-token>